vfmd/vfmd-spec/specification.md

         title (if available) specified in the entry for the _reference id string_ in the [link reference association map].
 The [image-alt-text-string] shall be used as the alternate text for the image.
-For HTML output, the title of the image and the alternate text for the image should be [attribute-value-escaped].
+For HTML output, the link url of the image should be [attribute-value-escaped]; the title of the image and the alternate text for the image should be [de-escaped] and then [attribute-value-escaped].

         If the [link reference association map] does not contain an